softplus/lightroom-cc-api/README.md

 * A Lightroom integration api key
 * A token for your user.

-See the Lightroom's [getting started](https://www.adobe.io/apis/creativecloud/lightroom/docs.html#!quickstart/integration.md) walks you through this, but it's not very inutitive.. [issue #2](https://github.com/lou-k/lightroom-cc-api/issues/2) should add more documentation here.
+See the Lightroom's [getting started](https://www.adobe.io/apis/creativecloud/lightroom/docs.html#!quickstart/integration.md) walks you through this, but it's not very inutitive.

+[get_manual_token](get_manual_token.md) as a short guide for using the testing tool to get a manual token (valid for a day).
+Much easier than mucking around with key generators and all.

 ## Installation